-Field Notes General tab Link Enter one of the following: The path (page 42) to an item on the navigation tree A URL to link to an Internet web page The path to an external file.
-See To add a link to an external file.
+Field Notes General tab ieneral tab Link Enter one of the following: The path (page 79) to an item on the navigation tree A URL to link to an Internet web page • The path to an external file.
+See To add a link to an external file (page 59).
 An if you are linking from one graphic to another graphic for the same tree item Scope Select: system to link to another page in the i-Vu® interface external to link to a URL address or an external file.
 An external link opens in a separate window.
 Action Button Choose the action button to be selected when the operator clicks the link.

-Advanced tab

-Enter the reference name for the Tab and Category that the i-Vu® interface will display when the operator clicks the link.
+Field Notes Advanced tab Enter the reference name for the Tab and Category that the i-Vu® interface will display when the operator clicks the link.
 To find these names, go to the location in the i-Vu® interface that you want to link to and use the whereami manual command.
 See "Manual Commands" in i-Vu® Help.

-If the location that you want to link to does not have categories, type default in the Category field.

-Category Held.
+Category Tab Enable / Disable Schedules Alarms Trends Reports Enable / Points Damper Position Display Enable / Disable 3V_ZON Category field.
 Instance If you are linking to a graphic and the tree item has more than one graphic, type the name of the .view file that you want the i-Vu® interface to display, omitting the .view file extension.
 For example, second_floor_1801. Туре Navigation-links to an item on the navigation tree.
 Source-links to heat or cool source.
 Interactive-popup-opens a pop-up window such as a microblock pop-up.
 Underline Link Check to underline the link.
 Uncheck to remove the underline.